luyadev/luya/docs/guide/app-cmsproperties.md

 In order to get use the above MyImage property just run: `<img src="<?= $item->getProperty('myImage'); ?>" />`.

 > All properties implement the magical method `__toString()` and will return the return value from the `getValue()` method by default.
 Keep in mind that this is only true for the echo or return context.
-When checking for the existance of the value, explicitely use the `getValue()` methos as otherwise you will always receive the Property object.
+When checking for the existance of a value, explicitely use the `getValue()` method as otherwise the Property object is returned, which always resolves to true.

 ## Get the Proprety value